furechan/mintalib/README.md

 # you will notice that the EVAL expression at the end
 # can use the names sma50 and sma200 that where defined
-# just before in the same function call!
+# just above in the same function call!
 ```